brodycj/sql-promise-helper/README.md

 - Just use `var` instead.
 - Use a tool like BabelJS (commonly used with JSPM, RollupJS, WebPack, etc.)

+## Known issues

+- abort triggers the error callback in the same tick while commit triggers the success or error callback in another tick

 ## Test TODOs

-- Timing (callbacks should NOT be received in the same tick in case of abort or commit)
 - attempt to call executeStatement/abort/commit after abort or commit (should throw)